 This is first because it is most important.
 DO NOT USE A GENERATOR INDOORS.
 All internal combustion engines produce carbon monoxide gas that can leak out of the engine exhaust system and into your living space.
 Generators are most likely used during inclement weather when your home will be closed up.
 You can’t smell or see CO, and even opening doors and windows will not ensure the CO will be circulated out.
 You can eliminate the problem altogether by placing it outside.

 Since generators are often needed during floods and power outages, the best idea is to situate one on top of posts or poles so that it is off the ground and receiving maximum airflow.
 However, this isn’t feasible for most people in most situations.
 Do your best to have it elevated–on a skid or a block–so that it can catch some wind and run without running too hot.
 Make sure to keep it away from water.

-Need to find a pro for your Generator Installation?Find Pros
+Ready to start your Generator Installation?Find Pros

 What Size Do I Need?

 If this is for an emergency, look at the labels on the lighting and appliances you would use and calculate how much power you would need.
 All appliances will have their power requirements printed on them.
 For lighting, bulb wattage indicates the power needed.
 It is best to choose a generator that has the capacity for more power than will actually be needed.
 This way, if you have miscalculated the necessary power or underestimated what appliances you need, you will still have remaining power.